 Make sure you're prepared for every eventuality

 Dreaming of a new bathroom or a fabulous extension?
-Big home projects can be really exciting and the thought of the end result makes all the hard work worth it.
+Big home projects and building work can be really exciting and the thought of the end result makes all the hard work worth it.
 Imagine coming home to that lovely freestanding bath or your stylish new loft-conversion bedroom… The only downside is a level of disruption is inevitable.
 Planning is key – think through all scenarios and you’ll avoid nasty surprises.

 1. Can you tolerate the mess?

 Dust is impossible to control when things are being constantly moved around and tradesmen are walking in and out.
 The best thing to do when building work is being carried out is adopt a serene attitude.
 Walking around with a duster every hour will leave you easily frustrated.

 Need to banish the clutter and simplify your life?
 READ: 11 incredible easy ways to organise your life